Skip to content

 Authentication requirements change over time and single-sign-on for new customers should be implemented seamlessly without redeployment of ProAuth.
 All configurations being applied in ProAuth will update the authentication pipelines during runtime and therefore new configurations and federated IDP instances can be added / modified / removed during runtime without any downtime.
 After a configuration change, the new authentication pipelines are created whereas the old authentication pipeline definitions still process the ongoing requests.

-Federation and Second Factors
+Federation and MFA

 The primary use-case of ProAuth is to federate with other identity providers.
 The reason for this design decision is to support modern SaaS application scenarios where enterprise customers expecting to enable single-sign-on with their existing directories and identity providers.
 However, if this scenario is not applicable for any reasons, ProAuth offers an integrated user store where users and groups can be managed.
 The user store is the only module which stores user credentials in all other federated scenarios, this is not the case.